-Golder provided a draft geotechnical investigation report of the subject property dated September 2020.
-Based on the report, groundwater was measured between 2.7-5.6 m below grade.
+Golder provided a geotechnical investigation report of the subject property dated March 2021.
+The site consists of topsoil overtop granular fill (between 0.8-2.4m below grade) overtop clay/silt (down to depths of about 3.8-7.6m).
+Based on the report, groundwater was measured between 2.7-5.6 m below grade and bedrock well below grade (around 32m below grade).
 The recommendations of the report have been taken into account for this design development.